private-lazy-val/react-stellar-burger/README.md

 This repository contains two primary branches, each catering to a different version of the project:

-- **Main**: This branch hosts the `TypeScript` version of the project.
+- **main**: This branch hosts the `TypeScript` version of the project.

-- **Javascript-version**: For those preferring `JavaScript`, this branch contains the JavaScript version of the project.
+- **javascript-version**: For those preferring `JavaScript`, this branch contains the JavaScript version of the project.
 I try my best to keep it in sync with the main branch functionalities.

+- **feature/store-access-token-in-local-storage**: This branch uses `local storage` for storing the access token, unlike the `main` and `javascript-version` branches where it's stored in the `Redux store`.